How to help your working patients understand their legal rights

 You don’t have to know all the answers; knowing where to refer patient for information can be even more helpful.

 Legal issues can get complicated and you don't want to give outdated advice.
 Sometimes it is best to refer patients for more specialized information.

-Among the options: suggest your patient contact a legal service organization in the community with a good reputation.
+Among the options: Suggest that your patient contact a legal service organization in the community with a good reputation.
 Ask the hospital administration for a referral to a good employment rights attorney in the community.

 - LawHelp.org, www.lawhelp.org, provides basic legal information to people on low incomes.
 The website has been built by Pro Bono Net, a New York–based nonprofit organization, and a host of other legal aid associations.
 Links to resources in every state, on a state-by-state basis are included.

 - Think local, not national, experts advise.
-Bar Associations, especially in larger cities, typically coordinate pro bono work.
-Calling your local bar association, getting the contact information for your region on line or through the telephone directory, is an excellent starting point.
-Tell them exactly your issue and ask for a referral.
+Bar associations, especially in larger cities, typically coordinate pro bono work.
+Calling your local bar association, getting the contact information for your region online or through the telephone directory, is an excellent starting point.
+Tell them exactly what your issue is and ask for a referral.
 Some even have special projects or sections that can help you.
-For instance, the New York City Bar Association has a cancer advocacy project; in which volunteer attorneys provide 30-minute consults for cancer patients with work discrimination issues.
-For more information: http://www.abcny.org/CityBarFund/CommunityOutreachLawProgram.htm#caring
+For instance, the New York City Bar Association has a cancer advocacy project, in which volunteer attorneys provide 30-minute consults for cancer patients with work discrimination issues.
+For more information: www.abcny.org/CityBarFund/CommunityOutreachLawProgram.htm#caring

 Encourage your patients to talk to the most appropriate people at work.